We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 9. Peppermint essential oil

 This common herb contains menthol.
 Many people use this essential oil for relief of congestion, although there is a lack of evidence that it actually helps.
-A study concluded that the inhalation of menthol does not actually relieve symptoms, but people who inhale it feel better anyway.

 To get the sensation of relief from your cough, you may want to try inhaling peppermint essential oil with your diffuser or a bowl of steaming water.